Ivar An Christensen

 Ivar An Christensen (29 June 1868 - 17 January 1934) was a Norwegian ship owner.

 Biography

-Christensen was born at Mandal in Vest-Agder, Norway.
+Christensen was born at Mandal in Lister og Mandal county, Norway.
 He was the son of Edmund Harris Christensen and Margrethe Rummelhoff.
 He first established himself as a ship broker at Haugesund in 1893.
 By 1912 he was the largest ship owner in Haugesund, with a fleet of eleven steam ships.